marcospelic/marcospelic/README.md

 - 👋 Hi, I’m @marcospelic
-- 👀 I’m interested in using GitHub for Project Management
+- 👀 I’m interested in using GitHub for Group Projects
-- 🌱 I’m currently learning Python on a 'need basis'
+- 🌱 I’m currently learning Python, R, and MatLab
 - 💞️ I’m looking to collaborate on...?
 - 📫 How to reach me: marcos.pelic@gmail.com